-Table olives are picked separately and carefully by hand and placed in picking bags or buckets, while oil olives are usually stripped off the trees onto nets placed on the ground.
+Table olives are picked separately and carefully by hand and placed in picking bags or buckets, while oil olives may be stripped off the trees onto nets placed on the ground.
 Harvest date depends on the cultivar and the purpose for which the fruit is intended and normally stretches from February to July in the Western Cape.

 Those fruit intended for processing as ripe black table olives are picked when they have turned completely black, but before they become overripe and soften.

-Oil olives are harvested when most of the fruit on the tree are ripe enough and then the entire tree is picked.
-The oil content rises initially with colouring and ripening, then remains relatively constant, but delay in harvest will result in lowered oil quality.
+Oil olives are harvested when most of the fruit on the tree is ripe enough and then the entire tree is picked.
+The oil content rises initially with colouring and ripening, then remains relatively constant, but a delay in harvest will result in lowered oil quality.